imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 Some years ago when I was living in an Ashram in rural Virginia, I met a wise, old man.
-I knew he was a wise, old man because he embodied certain stereotypes about wise old men.
+I knew he was a wise, old man because he embodied certain stereotypes about wise, old men.
 First, he was a Gray-Bearded Yogi.
 Before this he was a New Yorker and a practicing Freudian Psychoanalyst.
 Sometimes he would say a lot of interesting and funny things, and at other times he would smile and nod and say nothing at